United Way is committed to helping people like Dottie Billy access opportunities and build stable households.

-Forty percent of Americans struggle to afford basic needs like housing, child care, food, health care and transportation.
+Forty-four percent of Southeastern Michigan households struggle to afford basic needs like housing, child care, food, health care and transportation.

 For many, one minor financial setback can lead to a major crisis that results in homelessness.
 In 2016, nearly 20,000 people in Wayne, Oakland and Macomb counties were homeless, according to the Michigan State Housing Development Authority.

 Dorothea “Dottie” Billy was one of them.
 Little more than a year after undergoing brain surgery to have a tumor removed, Dottie was attending a master’s program at Wayne State University.
 She was living with a friend, but they had a falling out, and she was forced to leave.

 In the middle of December, Dottie was faced with a cold reality.
 While she had a job, she had nowhere to go.
 After a discussion with her school adviser, she contacted South Oakland Shelter in Lathrup Village.

 “I told them on the first day ‘I’m not here to stay.
 I’ve got goals.
 This is not forever.
 Anything you can do that will help me get where I’m trying to be, I’m for it,’ ” she said.